 All Leadership Committee members may make campaign contributions within legal limits.

 All Leadership Committee members may sign a nominating petition, except those referred to in Section III – voter service leader.

 VI.
 Campaign Publicity and Participation:

-It is never acceptable for the name of the League of Women Voters to be used in identifying a Leadership Committee member working in a candidate's campaign or in any manner implying support or opposition by the LWV of the Princeton Area to a political party or candidate for any elected office.
+It is never acceptable for the name of the League of Women Voters to be used in identifying a Leadership Committee member working in a candidate's campaign or in any manner implying support or opposition by the LWV of the Greater Princeton Area to a political party or candidate for any elected office.

 VII.
 Appointments to boards, commissions and committees:

-A. LWV of the Princeton Area may encourage and assist League members to secure appointments to government boards, commissions, and committees.
+A. LWV of the Greater Princeton Area may encourage and assist League members to secure appointments to government boards, commissions, and committees.
 These recommendations shall be approved by the Leadership Committee.
 Appointees serve as individuals rather than as formal representatives of the League unless the position was offered to the organization.

 B. If the seat is for the League, the Leadership Committee shall appoint a new representative when the Leadership Committee member’s term has ended.
 The board may also appoint a League member who is not on the Leadership Committee to represent the League.

 C. Leadership Committee members may serve on private sector and nonprofit boards.
 Conflicts between the appointee’s League position and appointed position must be brought to the attention of the League’s Leadership Committee, which will determine the appropriate action.